TomVer99/FHICT-typst-template/documentation/manual.typ

 )

 The `version-history` parameter is used to specify the version history of the document.
 It is an array of strings or content blocks representing the version number, data, author, and changes for each version.
 If the array is set, all four fields are required.
-If it is set to #print_type("none"), the version history section will not be displayed.
+If it is set to #print-type("none"), the version history section will not be displayed.

 The top entry is the array is the oldest version, and the bottom entry is the newest version.
 The version number of the most recent version will be displayed on the cover page if @disable-version-on-cover is set to `true`.